nixer89/rippled/docs/0001-negative-unl/README.md

 scenarios where a validator would appear "offline".
 Given that most of these events are temporary, it would make sense to temporarily remove that validator from the UNL.
 But the UNL is updated infrequently and not every node uses the same UNL.
-So instead of removing the unreliable validator from the Ripple recommended UNL, we can create a second negative UNL which is stored directly on the ledger (so the entire network has the same view).
+So instead of removing the unreliable validator from the XRP Ledger Foundation recommended UNL, we can create a second negative UNL which is stored directly on the ledger (so the entire network has the same view).
 This will help the network see which validators are **currently** unreliable, and adjust their quorum